SUPPORT CENTER

 Media Response Question Type #

-A media response question is a type of question that requires the respondent to submit a video as their response.
+A media response question is a type of question that requires the respondent to submit a video, image or other file as their response.
 The respondent can submit the video either through an embed code or a URL to an external video hosting site.
 This type of question is useful for testing the respondent’s ability to communicate their ideas effectively and clearly through a media format.

 Media Response questions are useful for: